makerdao/community/governance/votes/templates/exec vote ex2.md

 A new DAI_interestRateStrategy will be implemented to tie the borrow rate of Dai to the ETH-C Stability Fee.
 At present, the Spark Protocol DAI borrow rate is tied to the DSR set by the Maker Protocol.
 When the EDSR is activated, this would cause the Spark borrow rate to increase to 8%.
 The Stability Scope specifies that fees are not impacted by the EDSR and should be calculated as before.
 The ETH-C stability fee equals the underlying DSR, making it an appropriate reference for Spark Protocol.

 #### Spark Protocol Parameter Changes
-Per this successful governance poll, the following parameter changes will be made to Spark Protocol.
+Per this successful governance [poll](https://vote.makerdao.com/polling/QmZyFH21), the following parameter changes will be made to Spark Protocol.

 - DAI market Loan-To-Value (LTV) will be decreased from 74% to 0.01%.
 - DAI market Liquidation Threshold will be decreased from 76% to 0.01%.

+This will effectively remove DAI as a collateral type, ensuring that there won’t be a situation where the market is at 100% utilization and liquidations on the short positions need to be done.

-- The WETH market Reserve Factor will be decreased by 10% from 15% to 5%.
+- WETH market Reserve Factor will be decreased by 10% from 15% to 5%.
+This will reduce the protocol fee taken on the ETH market giving suppliers a larger APY.

-- The WETH market varialeRateSlope1 will be decreased by 0.8% from 3.8% to 3%.
+- WETH market varialeRateSlope1 will be decreased by 0.8% from 3.8% to 3%.
+The optimal borrow rate has been set at 4%, taking into account the change in 'variableRateSlope1' and the 'baseVariableRate' of 1%.
+This adjustment will lead to healthier utilization and better returns for suppliers and promote more deposits.

 Please review the forum post for more information about these changes.